 Kingsbarns distillery was the brainchild of Douglas Clement, a former caddie at the golf course that adjoins the site.
 After witnessing firsthand the enormous interest in the subject of whisky amongst his worldwide client-base, Clement hatched a plan to bring distilling to Fife and targeted an old farm steading on the Cambo House Estate as the ideal location.
 Planning permission was secured in 2010 but raising the capital required proved difficult.
 It wasn’t long, however, before the project attracted the attention of the Wemyss family, themselves no strangers to the whisky industry.
 Work finally began in 2013, with the first spirit run taking place in March of 2015.

 I paid Kingsbarns a visit on a cold, clear day in November and was instantly smitten by its coastal location.
 The whole site seemed to have been blasted clean by the fresh north sea air and the old farm buildings looked majestic in the cool Autumn sunlight.
 Visitors are greeted by a large entrance lobby with a welcoming cafe to the right, while a little further on is an impressive bottle shop peddling new make spirit, Darnley’s Gin and a selection of Wemyss’ single cask bottlings and blended malts.

-The visitor experience begins with an introductory video which leaves you in no illusion as to where the tourist income lies here – I had no idea what the definition of a links course was until I visited this distillery.
+The visitor experience begins with an introductory video which leaves you under no illusion as to where the tourist income lies here – I had no idea what the definition of a links course was until I visited this distillery.
 Golf education aside, the tour then moved on to a fun interactive sensory experience that invites you to identify a range of different odours, before offering a taste of the distilleries water, bottled direct from the bore-hole onsite.
 The effect water has on spirit is debatable, but so noticeable was the high mineral content on the palate, that it leads me to believe it must surely play some role, even if tiny, in the final character of the whisky.